ffikse/ffikse/README.md

 @ffikse,
 Geneticist,
-Växa, Sweden
+Uppsala, Sweden

 Find Bash and R related scripts here

-Reach me at freddy dot fikse at vxa dot se
+Reach me at ffikse at hotmail dot com

 <!---
 ffikse/ffikse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.